Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 * A sign/verify interface, using a signature format that's ready for X.509 and TLS.

-Any other functionality in the `pk.h` interface in TF-PSA-Crypto will either be justified by these needs (e.g. metadata queries, object creation and descruction), or left over from Mbed TLS 3.x if there's no particular reason to remove it.
+Any other functionality in the `pk.h` interface in TF-PSA-Crypto will either be justified by these needs (e.g. metadata queries, object creation and destruction), or left over from Mbed TLS 3.x if there's no particular reason to remove it.
 Everything else will be made private.

 ### Functionality that is removed from PK